 Stand in any standard doorway in your home.
-Place one hand on each side of doorframe, hands will be roughly shoulder level or lower with your elbows bent.
+Place one hand on each side of door frame, hands will be roughly shoulder level or lower with your elbows bent.
 Place one foot in front of the other and gently lean into the front foot until you feel a gentle stretch in your chest.
 Hold for 30-60 seconds; you can perform 1-3 times a day.
-This stretch will help combat the forward shoulder position that we tend to fall into.
+This stretch will help combat the forward shoulder position (bad posture) that we tend to fall into.

 Keep elbows bent at 90 degrees at your side.
 Squeeze your shoulder blades together like you are trying to pinch a pencil in between your shoulder blades.
 Hold for 3 seconds and release.
 Perform 10-15 reps, 2-3 times a day.
-This also helps prevent a forward lean posture.
+This also helps prevent slouched posture.

-Not all exercises are appropriate for everyone.
+Remember, not all exercises are appropriate for everyone.
 There may be reasons why some exercises on this list are not recommended for you including if you recently had surgery or suffered an acute injury.
 Exercises should never be painful.
-All these exercises will help you avoid a forward lean posture that ultimately shrinks us with time and age.
+All these exercises will help you avoid bad posture and keep you standing tall with confidence.

 Aquacare’s team of highly trained physical therapists can help you feel more confident in your abilities.
 Contact any of our offices for a free consultation to review your concerns.